Seed sowing success

 Don't sow too deep – about 1/2 cm is enough for tiny seeds; larger seeds can go in at 1cm deep.
 Sink really large seeds like broad beans to twice their depth.

 - Sow in lines and then when your seedlings come up you'll recognise them.
 Weed seedlings growing between the lines are easily removed.

 Sowing under cover:

 - Use specialist seed compost as it's sterilised and fine-textured: soil-based John Innes seed compost, available in our garden centre, is ideal.

-Sow in modules (sometimes known as cells or plugs).
-This means that you avoid disturbing the roots and checking growth when you transplant your seedlings..
+Sow in modules to avoid root disturbance and you can transplant seedlings without checking growth.
 Sow one or two seeds to each module and pot on once the roots fill the space.